splunk/public-o11y-docs/gdi/get-data-in/application/other-languages.rst

 Add the required dependencies or packages
 ==================================================

 To instrument your application for Observability Cloud, you need to generate traces and spans that follow the OpenTelemetry format and semantic conventions.
-Add the required OpenTelemetry dependencies to your project, including gRPC communication libraries.
+Add the required OpenTelemetry dependencies to your project, including gRPC communication libraries for communicating with the Splunk OpenTelemetry Collector.

 .. tabs::